Other University Symbols

 • Text or graphics should not be placed within the paw print or in the space between the toes and palm.

-Do not use the paw print with the name of a campus, college, academic unit, or use as a replacement for the academic mark’s shield; Do not reverse the paw print in white
+DO NOT use the paw print with the name of a campus, college, academic unit, or use as a replacement for the primary mark’s shield

 NOTE: Exceptions to the above information must receive advance approval from the Office of Strategic Communications.
 Contact Strategic Communications at pennstatebrand@psu.edu for approval or more information.